Treatment of Temporomandibular Joint Disorders and Joint Splint Applications

 How Do I Know If I Have a Jaw Joint Disorder?

-What is Jaw Joint and How Does It Work?
+What Is the Jaw Joint and How Does It Work?

-Who Should I Contact for Jaw Joint Disorders?
+Who Should I Consult for Jaw Joint Disorders?

 • Teeth grinding and clenching (bruxism)